 The Board is supported in the work by 4 key committees.
 The working of the committees is essential to the effective operation of the Board.
 Each committee considers in greater depth and detail, on behalf of the Board, issues relevant to their Terms of Reference and reports to the Board after their meetings.

-The Audit Committee comprises Stephen Bizzell (Chairman), Iaim McKendrick and Tim Eastmond.
+The Audit Committee comprises Stephen Bizzell (Chairman) and Iain McKendrick.
 This committee meets a minimum of twice during the year and is primarily responsible for ensuring that the financial performance of the Company is properly reported and monitored and has oversight responsibility for public reporting and the internal controls of the Company.
 The main roles and responsibilities of the committee are set out in written Terms of Reference and it retains the authority delegated to it by the Board.
 The Company Secretary acts as secretary to the committee and ensures that it receives information and papers in a timely manner to enable full and proper consideration of agenda items.

 The committee has established a number of risk policies, all of which have been approved by the Board, including anti-bribery and anti-corruption policies in addition to an effective whistleblowing policy, which protects staff confidentiality and anonymity as well as establishing that whistle-blowers not be subject to victimisation.